johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>
 ### Activate the first module

 The only sequences we have on our hands right now are the proteins of *H.antecessor* and *G.blacki*.
 In order to explore their phylogeny, we first need to set up a reference dataset with which we can compare their sequences to.
-To do that, we can use Module 1 of the pipeline, and create the ‘scaffold’ of a reference dataset.
-We can do that by using the reference proteomes of different species that we expect to be somewhat related to both *H.antecessor* and *G.blacki*.
-So let’s get ready to do that.
+We can use the reference proteomes of different species that we expect to be somewhat related to both *H.antecessor* and *G.blacki*.
+We will use Module 1 of the pipeline, to create the ‘scaffold’ of a reference dataset.
+Reference proteomes, like reference genomes, serve as the 'default' representatives of a species.
+They can be utilised to easily compare organisms with each other and in our case with a new sample of relatively unknown phylogenetic placement.
+Although practically very useful, reference proteomes cannot represent a species true protein diversity however, which in the worse case scenario will lead to wrong evolutionary inferences.
+On the other hand, comparing a single ancient sample with hundreds of (translated) modern proteomes can potentially diminish your phylogenetic signal of a only few amino acids.
+For now let's focus on creating the representative dataset:

 ```bash
 cd ./Dataset_Initialization/